tomstafford/psy6422/docs/040-projects.md

 Share this project with another student on the course.
 [2021 see this file for who](https://docs.google.com/spreadsheets/d/1voRTo2A22_zAkZ4QRHe823N04QiNBqunX2MSuVRD09o/edit?usp=sharing)

-Run the project shared with you, complete this checklist.
+Run the project shared with you, complete [this checklist](https://forms.gle/67XEt4vLBoS2fdP27) 2021: deadline 0900 on 24th of Feb.

 Review the questions in the library [Research Data Management plan for postgraduate researchers](https://drive.google.com/file/d/1T0kwMSmecf7JZXgKQ1IfCzC9G50cQx87/view?usp=sharing)